John David Mercer-USA TODAY Sports. Pictured: LSU coach Ed Orgeron

-- Offshore bookmaker BetOnline has posted odds for the first SEC coach to leave his job.
+- Odds have been posted for the first SEC coach to leave his job.

 - LSU's Ed Orgeron is the favorite at +225 with Missouri's Barry Odom close behind at +250.